apache/pekko/docs/src/main/paradox/cluster-client.md

 ## An Example

 On the cluster nodes, first start the receptionist.
-Note, it is recommended to load the extension when the actor system is started by defining it in the `akka.extensions` configuration property:
+Note, it is recommended to load the extension when the actor system is started by defining it in the `pekko.extensions` configuration property:

 ```
-akka.extensions = ["org.apache.pekko.cluster.client.ClusterClientReceptionist"]
+pekko.extensions = ["org.apache.pekko.cluster.client.ClusterClientReceptionist"]
 ```

 Next, register the actors that should be available for the client.